Surgery to Treat Tumors

 How is surgery used to treat tumors?

 Surgery is the main treatment for some cancers and for many noncancerous tumors.
-If a tumor is cancerous, often doctors use chemotherapy or radiation therapy to shrink it before surgery.
+If a tumor is cancerous, doctors may use chemotherapy or radiation therapy to shrink it before or after surgery.

 What's special about surgery at Seattle Children’s?

 Doctors at other hospitals consult us and refer patients who may benefit from our expertise.
 Many families choose to have their surgeries here because of our team’s unique experience and skill.
 We welcome families seeking a second opinion.
 We will assess your child, recommend the best treatment for them and explain the reasons for our approach.

 Your child will receive care from a pediatric surgeon with expertise in their specific type of tumor.
 Our cancer team draws from many fields of medicine and surgery.